 5. Enroll in a Treatment Program

 During professional treatment at a center like The Recovery Village, you’ll undergo a full continuum of care that allows you to work through the beginning challenges of sobriety.
-Medical supervision during detox helps ensures you withdraw safely, while evidence-based care provides insight into the roots of your addiction.
+Medical supervision during detox helps ensure you withdraw safely, while evidence-based care provides insight into the roots of your addiction.
 Support groups and individualized therapy can help you foster the coping skills you need to make recovery a lasting lifestyle.